-Exceptional Civilian Service Award in 1946 he was awarded the Presidential Medal for Merit, and in 1955 Mr Allen Dulles then Director of Central Intelligence presented him the National Security Medal the country shighest award for contributions to the national security.
-He was the author of many classified publications and training texts of articles in scholarly journals and of the articles on cryptology in the 1927 and 1954 editions of the Encyclopaedia Britannica.
-With his wife (who was for years a cryptologist with the Treasury Department) he wrote the book The Shakespearean Ciphers Examined, for which they were awarded the Folger Shakespeare Literary.
-Prize and the Fifth Annual Award of the American Shakespeare Festival Theater and Academy
+His inventions and many achievements won for Mr. Friedman the nation's highest awards and a reputation as one of the world's leading cryptologists.
+In 1944, he was presented the War Department's highest decoration, the Exceptional Civilian Service Award; in 1946, he was awarded the Presidential Medal for Merit; and in 1955, Mr. Allen Dulles, then Director of Central Intelligence, presented him the National Security Medal, the country's highest award for contributions to the national security.
+He was the author of many classified publications and training texts, of articles in scholarly journals, and of the articles on cryptology in the 1927 and 1954 editions of the Encyclopaedia Britannica.
+With his wife (who was for years a cryptologist with the Treasury Department), he wrote the book, The Shakespearean Ciphers Examined, for which they were were awarded the Folger Shakespearean Literary Prize and the Fifth Annual Award of the American Shakespearean Festival Theater and Academy.

-On Sunday November 2 1969 William Frederick Friedman died quietly at his home in Washington D C and was buried with full military honors in Arlington Cemetery.
-The legendary figure is with us still-in the works he left behind in the science he created and in the inspiration he bequeathed to his colleagues and friends.
+On Sunday, November 2, 1969, William Frederick Friedman died quietly at his home in Washington, D.C., and was buried with full military honors in Arlington Cemetery.
+The legendary figure is with us still-in the works he left behind, in the science he created, and in the inspiration he bequeathed to his colleagues and friends.